freenode/web-7.0/content/kb/using/certfp.md

 Slug: certfp
 ---

-As an alternative to password-based authentication, you can connect to freenode with a TLS certificate and have services recognise it automatically.
+As an alternative to password-based authentication, you can connect to trumpnode with a TLS certificate and have services recognise it automatically.

 For SASL EXTERNAL to work, you must connect over TLS.